What is the Connection Between Humidity and Asthma?

 Understanding humidity and asthma

-According to the National Weather Service, humidity during hot summer months of less than 55% is "comfortable."
-55 to 65% humidity begins to feel "sticky," and anything over 65% is "oppressive.2" You can expect that humidity becomes an irritant type trigger for many asthmatics at levels of 65% and higher.
+According to the National Weather Service, humidity during hot summer months of less than 55 percent is "comfortable."
+Fifty-five to 65 percent humidity begins to feel "sticky," and anything over 65% is "oppressive."2 You can expect that humidity becomes an irritant type trigger for many asthmatics at levels of 65% and higher.

 How humidity affects asthma

-There are a few ways in which heat and humidity can affect breathing in people with asthma:
+There are a few ways in which heat and humidity can affect breathing in people with asthma:3,4

+- Hot, humid air is harder to breathe in.
 Moist air feels heavier and denser.
-Hot outdoor temperatures seem to magnify this effect.3
+Hot outdoor temperatures seem to magnify this effect.

-These C-fibers are thought to narrow the airways and stimulate coughing.4
+- Humidity can activate sensory nerve fibers in the airways.
+These C-fibers are thought to narrow the airways and stimulate coughing.

+- Hot, humid conditions provide the perfect breeding ground for asthma allergens.
 Dust mites, mold, and pollen are all common triggers for people with allergic asthma.
-Those allergens love hot, humid conditions.3
+Those allergens love hot, humid conditions.

+- Heat and humidity raise ozone levels.
 Ozone is the culprit in air pollution.
-Humidity makes the air stagnant, trapping pollutants such as car exhaust, as well as pollen and mold spores.3
+Humidity makes the air stagnant, trapping pollutants such as car exhaust, as well as pollen and mold spores.